Oh no! I have ordered some goods from XYZ company and it is now in administration!!! Argghh what happens now??

-When a company goes into administration administrators (licensed insolvency practitioners) take control of the business and will look to restructure and sell assets to pay off creditors (lenders and trade suppliers).
+When a company goes into administration, administrators (licensed insolvency practitioners) take control of the business and will look to restructure and sell assets to pay off creditors (lenders and trade suppliers).
 The priority will always be to creditors and getting the best return for them.

 What do I do if I’ve ordered something?

-If you’ve purchased the item with a credit card, contact your provider to arrange a refund, if possible, and always keep receipts in case you need to claim.
-To make a successful claim, the single item or service has to be valued at £100 or over ( up to £30,000), however if you’ve only paid part of the purchase with a credit card (and it’s less or more than £100), you can still claim.
+If you’ve purchased the item with a credit card, contact your credit card provider to arrange a refund, if possible, and always keep receipts in case you need to claim.
+To make a successful claim, the single item or service has to be valued at £100 or over (up to £30,000).
+Even if you’ve only paid part of the purchase with a credit card (and it’s less or more than £100), you can still claim.
 The credit card provider will be liable under section 75 of the Consumer Credit Act.